Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Superior Longitudinal Muscle

-The superior longitudinal muscle of the tongue is a muscle found just under the top surface of the tongue.
+The superior longitudinal muscle of the tongue is found just under the top surface of the tongue.
 It helps give the tongue its shape and flexibility.
 It allows our tongues to move in different directions.

 As an intrinsic muscle, it is responsible for fine-tuning the movements of the tongue, like rolling or bending.
 These movements are important for speaking, swallowing, and other tongue functions.